Types of Vaginal Discharge: What Each Colour Means & When to See a Doctor

 What Do the Different Discharge Colours Mean?

+If you have ever wondered about the types of discharge and what they mean, then look no further.
 The colour and consistency of the discharge indicate different phases of your menstrual cycle.
 Any unusual colour and consistency of vaginal discharge could be a sign of bacterial imbalance, an infection, or the presence of a sexually transmitted disease (STD).

 But how do you distinguish between a normal and safe discharge?
 What discharge colour warrants a visit to the gynaecologist?
 Let's find out.